arafat-github/LearnGit/README.md

 # LearnGit
-This repo for learning git &amp; github
+This repo for learning git &amp; GitHub

+hello world